void-linux/void-packages/Manual.md

 	- `<account>_groups` additional groups to be added to for the new user.

-The **system user** is created by using a dynamically allocated **uid/gid** in your system and it's created as a `system account`.
+The **system user** is created by using a dynamically allocated **uid/gid** in your system and it's created as a `system account`, unless the **uid** is set.
 A new group will be created for the specified `system account` and used exclusived for this purpose.

 ### 32bit packages